Underneath is a video of Myriam Hunink, MD, PhD explaining the DESTRESS study:

 Joining the RCT part of the DESTRESS study is optional.
 Once you give informed consent and you are eligible, you will be randomized to the intervention or the control group.
 If you are randomized to the intervention group, you will be randomized to one of your preferences.
 The first round the randomization takes place over your top 4 preferences, second over your top 3 and third (and last) over your top 2.

 FAQCan I participate in the study?

-To be eligible for participation, you have to be a student in a degree program at the Erasmus MC.
-This includes all medical students, research master students, PhD students, nanobiology and clinical technology students at the Erasmus MC.
+To be eligible for participation, you have to be a student in a healthcare-related degree program.
+This includes students in medicine, biomedical research, health policy and management, health economics (and HEPL), psychology, nanobiology, clinical technology, and life sciences.
 You also have to be 16 years or older and have health insurance.

 Furthermore, it is important that you have access to internet as the questionnaires will be distributed per email.
 It is also important that you are able to understand English as the questionnaires and information are all in English.
 Group-based interventions will be in English or Dutch or both, as appropriate for the participants in that group.